If you’ve never heard of the Denver steak before, then you’re not alone!

-They take an inhouse cut of Denver steak and marinate it with selected herbs and vinegar overnight before cooking it to perfection.
-They then create a creamy garlic mash potatoes, alongside chargrilled veggies and red wine jus that tops off this utterly indulgent, yet simple, feast.
+They take an in-house cut of Denver cut steak and marinate it with selected herbs and vinegar overnight before cooking it to perfection.
+They then create a creamy garlic mashed potatoes, alongside chargrilled veggies and red wine jus that tops off this utterly indulgent, yet simple, feast.

 It must be seen to be appreciated.